abdelrahman192317/Race-Car-Game-With-openGL/README.md

 ### How to play

-Game provides playing with these kyes
+The game provides playing with these keys

-- `W` or `w` incres speed and move fast.
+- `W` or `w` increases speed and moves fast.
-- `S` or `s` decrese speed.
+- `S` or `s` decrease speed.
 - `A` or `a` move left.
 - `D` or `d` move right.

 ### Camera View

-Game provides move tha camera with these kyes
+The game provides move the camera with these kyes

-- `↑` move up with camera.
+- `↑` move up with the camera.
-- `↓` move down with camera.
+- `↓` move down with the camera.
-- `←` move left with camera.
+- `←` move left with the camera.
-- `→` move right with camera.
+- `→` move right with the camera.
 - `I` or `i` zoom in.
 - `O` or `o` zoom out.
 - `R` or `r` reset the camera position.